 The Dyslexia Guild: The Level 5 Diploma in Strategic Teaching Support confers eligibility for Associate Membership (ADG) of The Dyslexia Guild, recognised as the first grade of professional membership for a specialist literacy teacher/practitioner.
-See: page 20 for further details.
+See 'Dyslexia Guild Membership section..

 British Dyslexia Association (B.D.A): The Level 5 Diploma is accredited by the British Dyslexia Association (BDA) and confers eligibility for Approved Teacher Status (ATS or ATS FE/HE) or Approved Practitioner Status (APS), equivalent to Associate Member ADG with the Guild.
 This means that if you successfully complete all elements of that course, you can then apply for the appropriate B.D.A. award.
-See: